CloudBees-community/echo-service-provider/Readme.md

 # CloudBees Sample Service Provider

 A CloudBees ecosystem provider is a web app that implements set of REST/Http based APIs that speak JSON.

-Steps included
+This is sample echo-service provider.
+It implements Subscription and Resource APIs.

+# Build and Run echo-service provider

+Build and test echo-service Subscription and Resource endpoint.

+    $ mvn clean install

+# Steps to develop service provider endpoint

+See EchoSubscription.java and EchoResource.java to see how these are implemented and customize these to suite your service provider.

 * Define a manifest.